 C: At that time, our dinner conversations revolved around everything our employers could be doing differently in order to be more successful.
 That's why we, personally, were so successful – we were great employees, but we also got the bigger picture.

-K: Yes, we were always pushing to make our workplaces more effective and humanistic.
-So while we were at one time thinking we might open a bakery or a nursery way down the road, after retiring, we saw an opportunity to translate our shared passion for building better workplaces into our own business, work together, and do it now.
+K: Yes, we saw an opportunity to translate our shared passion for building better workplaces into our own business, work together, and do it now.

-K: Not long before creating what we now call our NVR life, I decided to earn an MBA, get a Professional HR certification, and make a career shift from marketing / management into organization development/organization effectiveness/HR.
+K: I had decided to earn an MBA, get a Professional HR certification, and make a career shift from marketing / management into organization development/organization effectiveness/HR.
 During my time in marketing/management, I grew tired of seeing companies make missteps that created workgroup dysfunction and employee disengagement.
 I knew I wanted to make an impact on the people side of the equation and help companies avoid those kinds of mistakes.

 C: And during my time in retail leadership, I was always most motivated by operational excellence and inspiring employees.
 With a lot of experience under my belt, I could see all the ways in which both employers and employees were preventing those things from happening and standing in the way of their own success.